European accreditation of our Veterinary Programme

 Every seven years, our Veterinary Medicine programme undergoes evaluation to maintain our European accreditation.
 An evaluation process is ongoing.

-Our Veterinary Medicine programme is – and must be – accredited following the standards set by the European Association of Establishments for Veterinary Education (EAEVE).
+Our Veterinary Medicine programme is accredited following the standards set by the European Association of Establishments for Veterinary Education (EAEVE).
 The standard is based on minimum requirements stipulated by the European Union.

 Accreditation is a sign of our programme’s quality and enables our graduates to practise and continue their professional development in a competitive market anywhere in Europe.
 Accreditation also provides us with the possibility of offering specialist European programmes approved by the European Board of Veterinary Specialisation (EBVS).